tinalexander/tinalexander.github.io/notes/2025/2025-02-february.md

 >
 > I saw him speak with Rand Paul who keeps asking for information on gain of function and exactly when and where, and very specific FOIA requests.
 And I saw him say today at the Oval Office, they're still gaslighting me.
 I can't get it.
 >
-> And Bobby said, I'm gonna walk down there this afternoon and make sure you get it.
+> And Bobby said, I'm going to walk down there this afternoon and make sure you get it.
 Those are the types of things he can do right away.
 >
 > And I think you're going to see this, this hold up of transparency and information being held from our political representatives, being held from us.
 >